civictechsweden/civictech.se/_posts/2020-10-06-climatevisualizer.md

 ---
 group: _groups/civic-tech-platform.md
 tags:
-- öppna data
+- open data
-- klimat
+- climate
 categories: []
-lang: sv
+lang: en
 date: 2020-10-06 15:29:04 +0200
 title: ClimateVisualizer
-ingress-text: Klimatstatistik + koldioxidbudgetar = sanning
+ingress-text: Digital and local carbon budgets as a cloud service to municipalities, regions and their inhabitants
-excerpt: Klimatstatistik + koldioxidbudgetar = sanning
+excerpt: Digital and local carbon budgets as a cloud service to municipalities, regions and their inhabitants
 image: "/uploads/climatevisualizer-skarmdump-liten.png"
 links:
 - title: Klimatsekretariatet